Inflation (2025): Beyond Single-Field Slow-Roll Inflation

 with non-vanishing bispectrum in the squeezed limit ($k_1\approx k_2\gg k_3$):

 where

-Both equilateral and orthogonal bispectra, discussed above in the context of generalised single field inflation, vanish in the squeezed limit, enabling the three types of non-Gaussianity to be distinguished by observations, in principle.
+Both equilateral and orthogonal bispectra, discussed above in the context of generalised single-field inflation, vanish in the squeezed limit, enabling the three types of non-Gaussianity to be distinguished by observations, in principle.

-Non-Gaussianity during multi-field inflation is highly model dependent, though $f^{\rm local}_{\rm NL}$ can often be smaller than unity in multi-field slow-roll inflation~\cite{Vernizzi:2006ve}.
+Non-Gaussianity during multi-field inflation is highly model dependent, although $f^{\rm local}_{\rm NL}$ can often be smaller than unity in multi-field slow-roll inflation~\cite{Vernizzi:2006ve}.
 Scenarios where a second light field plays a role during or after inflation can make distinctive predictions for $f^{\rm local}_{\rm NL}$, such as $f^{\rm local}_{\rm NL}=-5/4$ in some curvaton scenarios~\cite{Lyth:2005fi,Sasaki:2006kq} or $f^{\rm local}_{\rm NL}=5$ in simple modulated reheating scenarios~\cite{Dvali:2003em,Dvali:2003ar}.
-By contrast the constancy of $\zeta$ on super-Hubble scales in single-field slow-roll inflation leads to a very small non-Gaussianity \cite{Salopek:1990re,Gangui:1993tt}, and in the squeezed limit we have the simple result $f^{\rm local}_{\rm NL}=5(1-n_S)/12$~\cite{Maldacena:2002vr,Acquaviva:2002ud}.
+By contrast the constancy of $\zeta$ on super-Hubble scales in single-field slow-roll inflation leads to a very small non-Gaussianity \cite{Salopek:1990re,Gangui:1993tt}, and in the squeezed limit we have the simple result $f^{\rm local}_{\rm NL}=5(1-n_{\rm s})/12$\cite{Maldacena:2002vr,Acquaviva:2002ud}.